pharindoko/cdk-internal-gateway/README.md

                 subDomain: "internal-service"
             })

-            // create your stack that inherits from the InternalApiGatewayStack new ServerlessStack(this, 'MyProjectStack', {
+            // create your stack that inherits from the InternalApiGateway new ServerlessStack(this, 'MyProjectStack', {
                 domains: serviceStack.domains,
                 stage: "dev",
                 vpcEndpoint: vpcEndpoint,
             })

+            // create your another stack that inherits from the InternalApiGateway ...
+            ...
         }
     }
     ```